rwth-acis/mobsos-community-analytics/GraphQLAPI/README.md

 	start_network.bat/sh

-The URL of the API is shown above the dashed line
+The URL of the API is shown above the dashed line.